forcequit712/36wUSBC/README.md

 - Ths sdf can entirley replace a PDP/PDH for low current applications

 The PD chip used here is the [CH221K](https://www.lcsc.com/product-detail/C5125736.html).
-All other parts can be found [here](https://www.digikey.com/en/mylists/list/D9UPKH628E).
-[Single part list](https://www.digikey.com/en/mylists/list/HRV7I1BS3E)
+All other parts can be found [here](https://www.digikey.com/en/mylists/list/HRV7I1BS3E).

 If you want to order directly for the unit without buying each part, you can order the [full module](https://example.com) or the [kit](https://example.org).